 Q: How did you get published?

 A: I did a wonderful Creative Writing MA at the University of Chichester.
 And then I won a place on the Jerwood/Arvon Young Writer’s Apprenticeships scheme, which sadly doesn’t seem to exist any more.
 But basically I ‘won’ Andrew Cowan, who is a brilliant novelist, and once a month for six months he read the manuscript of my first novel and gave me feedback on it, which encouraged me to finish it.
-Then I did the usual thing: I sent my novel to some agents, and it was rejected by some, but not by the lovely David Riding at MBA.
-Then he did a wonderful thing: he got me a book deal.
+Then I did the usual thing: I sent my novel to some agents, and it was rejected by many, but eventually it was taken on.